pgeu/pgeu-system/docs/confreg/callforpapers.md

 skill levels.

-If you want to ask for Tracks in the call for papers, make sure you [create them](schedule#tracks) first, and flag them as "in cfp".
-If no tracks with "in cfp" set exists, the track field will automatically be excluded from the call for papers form.
+If you want to ask for Tracks in the call for papers, make sure you [create them](schedule#tracks) first, and flag them as "in call for papers".
+If no tracks with "in call for papers" set exists, the track field will automatically be excluded from the call for papers form.

 Each speaker has to set up a speaker profile.
 This profile is shared between all the conferences on the system, so if they have already set